- Getting started

 - How To

-Note: as of Xpiks 1.6 and onwards, there’s a better way to achieve portability: settings synchronization.
+As of Xpiks 1.6 and onwards, there’s a better way to achieve portability: settings synchronization.
 It works across all platforms whereas this guide is only for Windows.

 Some users in Windows might want to make Xpiks more portable by having same settings and FTP credentials saved next to application rather than in computer local files.
 Now this became possible as of Xpiks 1.5.1.

 You can launch Xpiks in “portable” mode by adding